gioelecrispo/gioelecrispo.github.io/content/blog/making-an-app-with-kivy.md

 The logic of the game is all in all simple and did not cause us any particular problems.
 We had to implement a shared status to be able to pass information from one screen to another in our Kivy app.
-We were surprised that Kivy does not provide state management tools or libraries, such as Redux or Vuex, as is the case with modern JavaScript frameworks.
+We were surprised that Kivy does not provide state management tools or libraries, such as Redux or Vuex, as in the case with modern JavaScript frameworks.
 The version we have implemented is simple and suitable only for our purposes, it is by no means comparable to those provided by the JS counterpart.